 A note about distance learning:

 Distance learning programs are becoming more popular and more affordable.
 However, very few are accredited by MACTE because they do not offer an in-person component.
 One of the few MACTE accredited distance learning programs for Montessori teacher education is CGMS: Center for Guided Montessori Studies.
 CGMS has an excellent reputation for thoroughness and accessibility.
 It is affiliated with the International Montessori Council.
-Another well regarded distance learning program accredited by MACTE is Age of Montessori.
+Two other well regarded distance learning programs accredited by MACTE are Age of Montessori and The Prepared Montessorian.

 Training for Homeschoolers

 Homeschoolers may not require the rigorous coursework of professional level training.
 Self study combined with shorter courses should suffice for your needs.
 You will need to supplement your coursework with readings on Montessori theory.
 See the Recommended Books section below.
 Without a solid foundation in the theory, you will not see the results you hope for, no matter how fancy the manuals you receive from your training course are.

 Important Note: If you plan to operate a home-based Montessori preschool, I recommend getting professional level training.
 In my opinion, it is inappropriate to call your program Montessori if you/your staff are not professionally trained.
 Without professional training, you may not realize what is missing from your program to make it fully authentic.